Housing in New Zealand: Earthquake risk and construction

 Earthquakes can occur anywhere in New Zealand, but the risk to building structures is highly regional, with the eastern North Island and western South Island having the highest risk.
 After the 2011 Christchurch earthquake a major review changed the boundaries and construction rules.

-Under NZS 3604 and NZS 4229, New Zealand is divided into four earthquake zones, with zone 1 has the lowest earthquake risk while zone 4 having the highest risk.
+Under NZS 3604 and NZS 4229, New Zealand is divided into four earthquake zones, with zone 1 having the lowest earthquake risk while zone 4 having the highest risk.
 Buildings in zones 2, 3 and 4 have to withstand 1.6 times, twice, and three times the force of zone 1 buildings respectively.

 Housing affordability

 Ownership

-In 2017 63% of New Zealanders lived in an owner occupied home, this includes those who have an outstanding mortgage on their property and 33% live in rental properties.
+In 2017, 63% of New Zealanders lived in an owner-occupied home (this includes those who have an outstanding mortgage on their property) and 33% live in rental properties.
 This is the lowest rate of home ownership since 1951.
-This is partly due to the increase in New Zealand house prices which since 1990 have increased faster than any other OECD country.
+This is partly due to the increase in New Zealand house prices which since 1990 have increased faster than in any other OECD country.

 Housing in New Zealand has been classified as 'severely unaffordable' with a score of 6.5 under the median measure housing affordability measure.
 Affordability varies depending on location, with major urban centres such as Auckland and Wellington more unaffordable than smaller cities and rural areas.